Reviews You Can Rely On

 The Skil 5280-01 is a great all-around saw with a competitive price point.
 This relatively lightweight model (just 8.1 pounds) offers average plywood ripping capabilities and above-average crosscutting—the latter being a circular saw's primary function.
 The unit also manages crosscuts of dense wood quite well.
 Surprisingly, the Skil also does a decent job cutting metal pipes and sheets.
 The unit has common bevel settings marked with a stop at 45 degrees and a max setting of 52 degrees.
 Additionally, it has four notches for sighting cuts (two out on the leading edge and two within a sight box) for cuts of 0 and 45 degrees.
 When using these guides, the cutting accuracy is within a 32nd of an inch.

-While we like the performance and price of the Skil, we have some complaints about its angle and depth settings.
-For one, the bevel adjustment uses a set screw instead of a lever, like the depth setting.
-The markings on the angle and depth are fairly well marked; however, the depth is located between the handle and blade, making it a bit hard to see.
-Moreover, the markings are common wood dimensions as opposed to inches.
-Despite these minor criticisms, this saw ranked near the top of the class and came in well below average in price.
+Our testers certainly like the performance and price, but the angle and depth settings left us with some gripes.
+First, the bevel adjustment uses a set screw instead of a lever, like the depth setting.
+The markings on the angle and depth are fairly well marked; however, the depth is located between the handle and blade, making it somewhat hard to see.
+Additionally, the markings are common wood dimensions as opposed to inches.
+Minor complaints aside, this saw ranked near the top of the class and came in well below average in price.
 All told, this is a fantastic saw.
 If you're a professional in search of a saw that cuts wood just as well as it cuts metal, be sure to check out the Skil SPT77WML-01.
 While it is more expensive, it's the machine to buy if this is your life's work.

 circular saw - the skil 5280-01 perfectly balances price and performance, making it...